 It can be rather expensive to maintain litigation support departments even as it is also expensive to start such a department.

 You have to keep in mind the start-up costs of starting such a department before you embark on such an endeavor.
-It can be expensive to provide equipment, besides training suitable employees, after finding them, and a good deal of money and time has to be spent.
+Setting up equipment and training suitable employees can incur significant costs and time.
+Finding the right employees also demands a substantial investment of money and time.

-Keeping your e-Discovery tools updated all the time also costs money, even if you have a litigation department in place.
-The equipment has to be improved regularly and you cannot stop improving it as it is necessary to have the latest technology at all times.
+Keeping your e-discovery tools updated all the time also costs money, even if you have a litigation department in place.
+Regularly improving the equipment is a necessity, and one cannot cease this ongoing process, as it’s vital to maintain the latest technology at all times.

 Outsourcing the e-Discovery service lets you use it only when you need it.